bitcoin/bitcoin/README.md

 Development Process
 -------------------

-The `master` branch is meant to be stable.
-Development is normally done in separate branches.
-[Tags](https://github.com/syscoin/syscoin/tags) are created to indicate new official, stable release versions of Syscoin Core.
+The `master` branch is regularly built and tested, but is not guaranteed to be completely stable.
+[Tags](https://github.com/syscoin/syscoin/tags) are created regularly to indicate new official, stable release versions of Syscoin Core.

 The contribution workflow is described in [CONTRIBUTING.md](CONTRIBUTING.md).